FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/overview.md

 *This section is non-normative.*

 FOCUS aims to establish a community-driven specification for consumption-based billing data.
 Due to the lack of a broadly adopted specification, infrastructure and services [*providers*](#glossary:provider) have resorted to proprietary billing schemas and terminology.
-However, the lack of conformance amongst the billing data generators has forced FinOps practitioners to employ disparate, best-effort schemes which each *practitioner* must develop individually for each *provider* in order to perform essential FinOps capabilities such as chargeback, cost allocation, budgeting and forecasting.
+The lack of conformance amongst the billing data generators has forced FinOps practitioners to employ disparate, best-effort schemes which each *practitioner* must develop individually for each *provider* to perform essential FinOps capabilities such as chargeback, cost allocation, budgeting and forecasting.

-The FOCUS specification's schema definition and FinOps aligned terminology provide a clear guide for producing FinOps-serviceable billing datasets.
+The FOCUS specification's schema definition and FinOps-aligned terminology provide a clear guide for producing FinOps-serviceable billing datasets.
 Datasets conforming to FOCUS enable FinOps practitioners to perform common FinOps capabilities, like the ones mentioned above, using a generic set of instructions, regardless of the origin of the dataset.

 ## Background and History